nshimaza/webex-teams-api/README.md

 ### Sample Usage

-Sending a message to a Spark Space (Room).
+Sending a message to a Room.

 ```haskell
     let auth        = Authorization "your authorization token"